 Even if you don’t qualify for the cash bonus, you’ll still earn 2% cash back on every purchase you make (with no bonus categories or spending categories to keep track of).
 You can use the cash back to offset your regular business purchases.

 But don’t forget about the annual fee on this card: $0 intro, $95 after first year.

 Learn more in our review of the Spark® Cash from Capital One®.

 Here’s why: The Brex Card for Startups could help you take your company to the next level.

-Instead of a sign-up bonus, you’ll have access to more than $25,000 worth of business credits and discounts for services like Amazon Web Services, Google Ads, WeWork, Zendesk and Zoom.
+Instead of a sign-up bonus, you’ll have access to valuable business credits and discounts for services like Amazon Web Services.

 Plus, you’ll still get rewards for your regular business expenses.
 The Brex rewards program offers …